yaqwsx/bcthesis/caching.md

 Trading off time for space is a basic approach to improving the time efficiency and scalability of software tools.
-Storing results of intermediate results can be significantly less time consuming than re-computation and thus bring a speed up of a tool.
+Storing results of intermediate results can be significantly less time-consuming than re-computation and therefore speed-up of a tool.

 In this chapter we present our motivation for proposing and implementing several
 \smt queries caching techniques for \smt data store in \symdivine.
 We provide a quick overview over existing caching solutions and their suitability for our case.
-Then we propose and in detail describe two approaches that we find interesting -- a naive one, that lead to another optimization in \symdivine, and dependency-based one, that brought up a noticeable speed up.
-In the following
-\autoref{chap:results}, we present experimental evaluation of our implementation of these techniques.
+Then we propose and describe in detail two approaches that we find interesting -- a naive one, which leads to another optimization in \symdivine, and dependency-based one, which brought up a noticeable speed up.
+In the following \autoref{chap:results}, we present experimental evaluation of our implementation of these techniques.

 # Motivation

-Scalability is an important factor of verification tool, that aims for verification of real-world sized code.
+Scalability is an important factor of verification tools, which aims for verification of real-world sized code.
 During various experiments with
 \symdivine, we noticed that most of the verification time is spent on Z3 \smt solver calls.
 We analysed \symdivine using time measurements and Callgrind tool